rimmugygr/Team-Site-Project/README.md

 - presentation team member (adds only memeber, view all)
 - posts about team to (adds only memeber, view all)

-Project is working, but not fully finish
+Project is working, but not fully finish.
 DOTO:
 - Unit tests.
 - Client layout.